AnkitChopde/impossible-basin-3215/README.md

 # DECOR DASH

-E-commerce Website for FurnitureE-commerce Website for Furniture
+E-commerce Website for Children's related products

-This is an e-commerce website for furniture, where users can buy different types of furniture.
-The website is built using React.js, Redux, Node.js, Express and MongoDB.
+This is an e-commerce website where users can buy different types of children's related products.
+The website is built using React.js, Html, Css, JavaScript, Chakra UI.

 <p id="description">DECOR DASH -This is an e-commerce website for furniture, where users can buy different types of furniture.
 The website is built using React.js, Redux, Node.js, Express and MongoDB.